PuzzleTakX/text_neon_widget/README.md

 This package is released under the MIT License.
 See the [LICENSE](https://github.com/PuzzleTakX/text_neon_widget/blob/master/LICENSE) file for more details.

+##Tags
+    GitHub Project: text_widget_view
+        A GitHub project for creating eye-catching neon text effects using Flutter.

+    Neon Text Effect: Neon Text, Text Widget, Flutter Neon Effect Explore neon text effects for your Flutter app using the text_widget_view project.

+    Customizable Typography: Custom Fonts, Font Styling, Text Color Customize your neon text with various fonts, colors, and styles in text_widget_view.

+    Shine and Glow Effect: Neon Shine, Glow Text, Text Styling Learn how to enable and control the shine and glow effect for your text in Flutter.

+    Text Size and Stroke: Font Size, Stroke Width, Typography Settings Adjust text size and stroke width with precision for stunning typography.

+    Background Color: Text Background, Neon Text Background Set the perfect background color for your neon text with text_widget_view.

+    Flutter Development: Flutter, App Development, Mobile UI Ideal for developers interested in Flutter app development and creating captivating UI elements.

+    GitHub Open Source: Open Source, GitHub Repository, Code Sharing text_widget_view is an open-source project on GitHub, perfect for code sharing and collaboration.

 ## Credits

 NavigationView is developed and maintained by [puzzleTak](https://github.com/PuzzleTakX).